arparaschiv/solar-coronal-inversion/docs/source/install.rst

   cd pycelp
   python setup.py develop

-Extended instructions can be found in the [PyCELP](https://github.com/tschad/pycelp) repository.
+Extended instructions can be found in the 'PyCELP <https://github.com/tschad/pycelp.`_ repository.

 ..
 Note::
 	The CLE FORTRAN and PyCELP source codes are not included in this package.
-These are hosted in a separate repositories `https://github.com/tschad/pycelp <https://github.com/tschad/pycelp>` and `https://github.com/arparaschiv/coronal-line-emission <https://github.com/arparaschiv/coronal-line-emission>`.
+These are hosted in a separate repositories `https://github.com/tschad/pycelp <https://github.com/tschad/pycelp>`_ and `https://github.com/arparaschiv/coronal-line-emission <https://github.com/arparaschiv/coronal-line-emission>`_.